makersinstitute/android-academy/projects/w2d3 - Adaptive Design.md

 </br>

-### Second: Create a GridLayout
+### Second: Create a New Layout with GridLayout Template
 Inside GridLayout you will have several contact information of your bootcamp's friend.
 Take a picture of your friend, ask his/her name, also his/her phone number.
-Then create a LinearLayout, containing Image, Name, Phone Number, and a Button.
-Repeating creating that LinearLayout as many as your friend.
+Then create a RelativeLayout, containing Image, Name, Phone Number, and a Button.
+Repeating creating that RelativeLayout  as many as your friend.

 </br>